 Although I know that for many men and women of 30 the 2nd stop to use the other turn-off condom and I would recommend them to Bocage, with its "acid mood" ...
 Well, the fact is that contraceptidos not protect for nothing but the infection HIV to "only" mai a person, and I know that there KY and other lubricants, it costs me a lot (and I see the charts) believe that the current generation can succumb to the virus, leaving not only Brazil, but, on a global scale, all pessos living with HIV or AIDS, while mmencionar that would lead to a generation technique and logistically impractical and I wonder if I'm delirious for taking something they put in the water tank in the building I live.

-THIS IS VERY SERIOUS and away from me refer the position of Cassandra of Revelation, I'm giving another warning shot (I already talked about it in the past) ... (...) ...
+THIS IS VERY SERIOUS, and far from remitting Cassandra's position to the Apocalypse, I am giving one more warning shot (I have already said it in the past) ... (...) ...

 Originally published in 16 / 01 / 15 in Vaginal Infections May Help Explain Link Between Hormonal Contraception and HIV Increased Risk and still I found relevant translate it.
-Claudio Souza, and Revised Mara Macedo1º on August 2016
+Claudio Souza e Revised Mara Macedo on 1 of August of 2016